-The Technical Committee of the San Joaquin Valleywide Air Pollution Study Agency (Study Agency) is issuing this Request for Proposal (RFP) to improve estimates of ammonia emissions from urban sources.
+The Technical Committee of the San Joaquin Valleywide Air Pollution Study Agency (Study Agency) is issuing this Request for Proposal (RFP) to improve estimation of airquality impacts of wildfires at ambient air-quality monitors using grid-based air-quality models.
 The Study Agency has charge of evaluating the Proposals, selecting a qualified Contractor, and executing the contract.